Three Angel's Messages shared with the world

 In 1833, he attempted to solve the question through establishing a conference in Vienna.
 The location of the meeting in Austria (Vienna), the mediator being an Austrian diplomat (Metternich), and an actual successful signing of an agreement, were important to the prestige and ongoing leadership of Austria in Europe.

 Lord Palmerston, the prime minister of Great Britain, wished for the talks to be held in London.
 London was the largest city in the world at that time and the British Empire had emerged as the world's dominant trade and naval power.
-As Britain was rising in power and prestige, Palmerston was the "most serious impediment to his [Metternich's] ambitions."7 Metternich feared that London "might become a permanent centre of European affairs, which is what Palmerston actually desired."8 These two leaders were in a contest for power and prestige, all the while holding the fate of other nations in their hands.
+As Britain was rising in power and prestige, Palmerston was the "most serious impediment to his [Metternich's] ambitions."4 Metternich feared that London "might become a permanent centre of European affairs, which is what Palmerston actually desired."5 These two leaders were in a contest for power and prestige, all the while holding the fate of other nations in their hands.

 Despite Palmerston's stance, in June of 1839, he finally seemed to accept the location of the meeting in Vienna.
 Metternich worked long and hard to bring all parties together to the meeting in Vienna to settle the question.
 Metternich felt sure of success because he was sure of Russia's support and proceeded with all confidence to bring about his plan.

 Russia and Austria's close relations were not in doubt by Metternich who had repeatedly given assurance to all participants of Russia's support.
 Nevertheless, in the summer of 1839, Metternich was shocked and humiliated when Russia refused to support the negotiations in Vienna.
-This action by the Russian tsar, Nicholas I (Emperor of Russia from 1825 until 1855), not only caused Metternich's plans to fail, but "pushed him aside in solving the Near Eastern crisis" and by the end of the year London became the center of negotiations for the eastern question.9 Thus it was Palmerston who would now steer the great powers toward a resolution.
+This action by the Russian tsar, Nicholas I (Emperor of Russia from 1825 until 1855), not only caused Metternich's plans to fail, but "pushed him aside in solving the Near Eastern crisis" and by the end of the year London became the center of negotiations for the eastern question.6 Thus it was Palmerston who would now steer the great powers toward a resolution.

 The importance of this leadership position and impact on the future direction of Europe is a milestone event with far-reaching influence:

 An agreement was finally reached and on 15 July 1840 the Convention for the Pacification of the Levant was concluded by Great Britain, Austria, Prussia, Russia and the Ottoman Empire.
-It granted Mohammed Ali hereditary claim to Egypt, along with other provisions, on the "condition that he would accept this offer within the space of ten days from the moment it was presented to him by the sultan's agent."11
+It granted Mohammed Ali hereditary claim to Egypt, along with other provisions, on the "condition that he would accept this offer within the space of ten days from the moment it was presented to him by the sultan's agent."8

 The offer was delivered to Egypt, by the Turkish Mustesbar for Foreign Affairs, on 11 August 1840.
-The details of the delivery were reported by the The London Morning Chronicle on September 18, 1840:
+The details of the delivery were reported by The London Morning Chronicle on September 18, 1840.
+However, Ali did not agree to the terms of the Convention and the signers proceeded to implement the terms by force.
+By 13 July 1841, the crisis was formally declared as over.

 The success of the Convention in 1840 marks a transition from the conservative reactionary system associated with Metternich and Austria's House of Habsburg, to the liberal movement associated with Palmerston.